 Commissioner Ting asked for clarification about the previously mentioned \$300,000 placeholder for analyzing failing intersections.
 Michael Ingram said the figure is not definitive.
 The TFP is not a funded budget but rather a prioritized planning tool.
-Additional analysis, project development and estimates of project costs are typically determined through ongoing congestion reduction programs managed by other staff in the department, where the detailed scoping and budgeting takes place.
+Final costs are determined through ongoing congestion reduction programs managed by other departments, where the detailed scoping and budgeting takes place.